- Rating: PG-13

 Ida was as willful as ever.
-It was no secret about her true preference.
-Campbell treated her like a queen and she despised him.
+It was no secret about her proper preference.
+Campbell treated her like a queen, and she despised him.
 He played mind games with her, withheld food.
 It was as if she were living in a Shakesperean circle of hell.
-He held onto her money tightly, hid it away in bank accounts she had no access to.
+He held onto her money tightly, hid it away in bank accounts she had no access to here.

 “You’re a fool if you think your reputation doesn’t precede you, John Campbell.
 I know who you are.
 I know what the papers said about Atlanta,” she said coldly.
 “You’re a pathetic man.”

 Campbell raised his hand, and Ida stared at him defiantly.
 “Make no mistake, woman, I did what I had to do.”

 Ida trained her icy glare onto him.
 “Then so will I.”

 Once she asked for her weekly allowance, he shoved the bills in his drawers and encouraged her to dig around for them.
 As he expected her to be, she was offended.
 Ida didn’t speak to him again for the rest of the week.
 She would lose this war eventually.
 That’s how all women were.